Periodontal Therapy An Overview

 - Age

 Our team at DC Precision Dentistry can work with you to determine if you can lower your risk and find ways to improve your oral health.
-Dr. Justin Deckard offers a full range of comprehensive, personalized solutions to address various stages of gum disease.
+Dr. Justin Deckard offers comprehensive, personalized solutions to treat gum disease at various stages.
 Dr. Deckard can work with patients to address any damage caused by gum disease, create a preventive care plan, and restore their oral health.

 What is Gingivitis?

 Gingivitis is the early stage of gum disease.
-At this stage, patients may not even be aware they suffer from gum disease because the symptoms may be mild.
+Patients may not even be aware they suffer from gum disease at this stage because the symptoms may be mild.
 Signs of gingivitis include sore, red, swollen, or bleeding gums.
-However, there may no obvious signs at all.
+However, there may be no obvious signs at all.
 This is why regular dental appointments are very important.
-Dr. Deckard will be able to diagnose you and provide treatment to keep it from progressing.
+Dr. Deckard can diagnose you and provide treatment to keep it from progressing.

 Gum Disease Prevention